Ref-Bit/Edusite/README.md

 ## Edusite
-A online courses website built on NodeJS with MongoDB and Dust templating engine.
+An online courses website built on NodeJS with MongoDB and Dust templating engine.